 Spring and autumn call for layers, but summer in Morocco?
 It’s a different beast altogether.
 With temperatures soaring well into the 100°F+ (38°C+) range in cities like Marrakech and Fes, dressing smart isn’t just about looking good—it’s about survival.
 The goal?
 Beat the heat, stay comfortable, and avoid looking like you just melted into the medina.
 For a one-week summer trip, here’s exactly what you need to pack:

-• 1 pair of linen or drawstring pants – A more relaxed option for evenings or laid-back sightseeing.
+- 1 pair of linen or drawstring pants – A more relaxed option for evenings or laid-back sightseeing.

-• 5-7 pairs of lightweight, breathable socks & 5-7 pairs of quick-dry underwear – Go for moisture-wicking ankle socks to stay cool and breathable, fast-drying underwear (like merino wool or synthetic blends) to handle the heat.
+- 5-7 pairs of lightweight, breathable socks & 5-7 pairs of quick-dry underwear – Go for moisture-wicking ankle socks to stay cool and breathable, fast-drying underwear (like merino wool or synthetic blends) to handle the heat.

-• 1 pair of comfortable sneakers or lightweight travel shoes – Medina streets are uneven, so breathable, cushioned shoes are a lifesaver.
-Also, bring sandals which are perfect for beach towns or relaxing at your riad.
-Avoid cheap flip-flops—they’re no match for Moroccan streets.
+- 1 pair of comfortable sneakers or lightweight travel shoes – Medina streets are uneven, so breathable, cushioned shoes are a lifesaver.
+Also, bring sandals, which are perfect for beach towns or relaxing at your riad.
+Avoid cheap flip-flops.
+They’re no match for Moroccan streets.

 In Moroccan summer, breathability and sun protection are non-negotiable.
 Linen, cotton, and merino wool will keep you cool and dry, helping you survive the heat without sacrificing comfort.
 Because let’s be real—no one wants to be the guy melting into the medina.
 But when winter rolls in, the game changes.